The Beginner’s Guide to Different Kinds of Concentrates

 You can expect to find these concentrates in most dispensaries you visit.
 Here’s what you should know about each, including the typical potency range of each and how each is made.

-- Distillate: Distillate is any type of liquid extract made by isolating a particular cannabinoid.
-Most commonly, you’ll come across THC distillate or CBD distillate, but manufacturers could choose to isolate any cannabinoid to produce distillate.
-It is often used as an ingredient in other products like edibles, beverages, or tinctures, but sometimes distillate is sold separately.
+• Distillate: Distillate is any type of liquid extract made by isolating a particular cannabinoid.
+Most commonly, you’ll come across THC distillate or cannabidiol (CBD) distillate, but manufacturers could choose to isolate any cannabinoid to produce distillate.
+It is often used as an ingredient in other products like edibles, beverages, or tinctures, but sometimes, distillate is sold separately.
 It is usually colorless and odorless and is a virtually pure version of whichever cannabinoid has been isolated.

 Buying cannabis concentrates in New Jersey